paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 An entity that verifies the Claimant’s identity by verifying the Claimant’s possession and control of a token using an authentication protocol.
 To do this, the Verifier may also need to validate credentials that link the token and identity and check their status.

 #### Verifier Impersonation Attack
-A scenario where the Attacker impersonates the Verifier in an authentication protocol, usually to capture information that can be used to masquerade as a Claimant to the real Verifier.
+A scenario where the Attacker impersonates the Verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real Verifier.

 #### Weakly Bound Credentials
-Credentials that describe the binding between a user and token in a manner than can be modified without invalidating the credential.
-(For more discussion, see Section 7.1.1.)
+Credentials that are bound to a subscriber in a manner than can be modified without invalidating the credential.

 #### Zeroize
 Overwrite a memory location with data consisting entirely of bits with the value zero so that the data is destroyed and not recoverable.
 This is often contrasted with deletion methods that merely destroy reference to data within a file system rather than the data itself.